PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockC/README.md

 </figure>
 <br>

 Your goal for this block is to fix such broken implementations of AI and ensure that AI remains responsible, transparent and explainable.
 To this end, you are expected to design, implement and evaluate AI algorithms based on deep neural networks that can accurately classify an image while being sensitive to biases that may be present in the data the network is trained on.
 Further, keeping the end user in mind, imagine a use-case where such an algorithm would have value and create a protype of an application using the concepts learned in Human-Centered AI.
+Additionally, it is important to explain the market need for this application by conducting market research, target audience analysis and SWOT.

 At the beginning of the project, you will be introduced to the project by one of the lecturers.
 Throught out the block, you can consult the lecturers if you have any questions or wish to deepen your understanding of project.
 Please refer to the creative brief requirment below for more detailed information.